George N. Gillett Jr.: After junk bonds

 Gillett walked away with $32.1 million to restart his business empire when Vail floated on the NYSE.
-In 1995, he repurchased Packerland undertaken by Booth Creek Management Corp., a company created to oversee the acquisitions and management of interests of the Gillett family from that point forwards, and of which Gillett remains chairman.
+In 1995, he repurchased Packerland undertaken by Booth Creek Management Corp., a company created to oversee the acquisitions and management of interests of the Gillett family from that point forwards, and of which Gillett remained chairman.

 In 1996, he formed Booth Creek Ski Holdings Inc., acquiring or building a range of ski resorts in New Hampshire, California, Washington and Wyoming.
 He later bought Grand Targhee Ski and Summer Resort, together with several golf courses.
 Booth Creek continues to operate Sierra-at-Tahoe.

 From 1997, he extended his meat interests by building Corporate Brand Foods America (which included ITC, Iowa Ham, Jordan Meats and Wright Bacon).
 Iowa Beef Processors (IBP) purchased the company for US$550 million in 1999.

 Gillett and Hicks, Muse, Tate & Furst then bought ConAgra's beef operations—Swift & Company—for US$1.4 billion in 2000.
 On July 12, 2007, JBS S.A., the largest beef processor in South America and one of the largest worldwide beef exporters, purchased Swift & Company in a US$1.5 billion all-cash deal.
 The acquisition made the newly consolidated JBS Swift Group the largest beef processor in the world.

-In the meat business, Gillett now also formally controlled:
+In the meat business, Gillett also formally controlled: